Doing a Strategic Short Sale Without a Hardship

 - Unexpected repairs or home maintenance

 The motivation of many sellers who want to do a short sale is the problem that their mortgage balances are generally higher than the value of their homes.
 They owe more than their homes are worth.
-These sellers do not want to go through foreclosure for a variety of reasons, and they hope to somewhat protect their credit rating.
+These sellers do not want to go through foreclosure for a variety of reasons, and they hope to protect their credit rating somewhat.

 The easiest way to do a strategic short sale is to write a strong and honest hardship letter.
 Put some thought into it.
 What may not be a hardship to your son's English teacher can very well still be a hardship to you.
 If you owned a home in South Dakota and your job transferred to you Hawaii, that's a hardship, even though some people might consider Hawaii to be one of the best places to live in America.
 Here are other steps: